Essent/lerna/README.md

 Lerna checks for this configuration and if found it will symlink to the specified directory instead.

 **Notes:**
-- the provided `npmDistDirectory` must exists before running the `bootstrap` command or as part of the package preinstall phase (`package.json:scripts.preinstall`).
-It should include a `package.json` file with at least `id` and `name`.
+- The bootstrap process will create 'package.json' file in the publish directory if not found before it symlink to that folder with a `private` flag set to `true`.
-- During the package build process, the `npmDistDirectory` cannot be deleted because it will break the symlink.
+- During the package build process, the `publishDirectory` cannot be deleted because it will break the symlink.
 Instead you should clear its' content leaving the directory in place.

 ### publish